pauloandreola/pauloandreola/README.md

 - 👋 Hi, I’m @pauloandreola
-- 👀 I’m interested in learn to developer
+- 👀 I’m interested in learn to dev
 - 🌱 I’m currently learning Node.JS, Python, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...
+- 📫 How to reach me pauloandreola@gmail.com

 <!---
 pauloandreola/pauloandreola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.